HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Introduction

 \section{Introduction}

-{ Traffic forecasting aims at predicting future traffic conditions (\eg traffic speed or flow) based on historical traffic conditions observed by sensors.
-With the development of Intelligent Transportation Systems~(ITS), traffic forecasting fuels a wide range of services related to traffic scheduling, public safety, \etc~\cite{2022D2STGNN, JGY1}.
-For example, predicting long-term traffic changes (\eg 1 day) is valuable for people to plan their route in advance to avoid possible traffic congestion.
+Traffic forecasting aims at predicting future traffic conditions (e.g., traffic speed or flow) based on historical traffic conditions observed by sensors.
+With the development of Intelligent Transportation Systems~(ITS), traffic forecasting fuels a wide range of services related to traffic scheduling, public safety, etc.~\citep{COMMTR1,COMMTR2, TRE1, Innovation4, IF}.
+For example, predicting long-term traffic changes (e.g., 1-day) is valuable for people to plan their route in advance to avoid possible traffic congestion.

-In general, traffic data consists of multiple time series, where each time series records traffic conditions observed by sensors deployed on a road network.
-A critical property of traffic data is that there exist strong correlations between time series owing to the connection of road networks~\cite{2018DCRNN}.
-To make accurate traffic forecasting, state-of-the-art proposals~\cite{2018DCRNN,2019GWNet,2022D2STGNN, JGY2} usually adopt Spatial-Temporal Graph Neural Networks (STGNNs), which model the correlations between time series based on Graph Convolution Networks~(GCNs)~\cite{2016GCN,2017GCN,2018DCRNN}.
-However, there is no free lunch.
-Graph convolution brings significant {improvements in performance and complexity at the same time. } Computational complexity usually increases linearly or quadratically with the length and number of time series~\cite{2022STEP}.
+In general, traffic data\footnote{{For the sake of brevity, in this paper, we use `traffic condition data' and `traffic data' interchangeably.}} {is presented in the form of multiple time series}, where each time series records traffic conditions observed by sensors deployed on a road network.
+A critical property of traffic data is that there exist strong correlations between time series owing to the connection of road networks.
+To make accurate traffic forecasting, state-of-the-art proposals~\citep{2018DCRNN,2019GWNet,JGY2} usually adopt Spatial-Temporal Graph Neural Networks (STGNNs), which model the correlations between time series based on Graph Convolution Networks~(GCNs)~\citep{2016GCN,2017GCN,2018DCRNN}.
+However, graph convolution brings significant improvements in performance and 50 complexity at the same time.
+Computational complexity usually increases linearly or quadratically with the length and number of time series~\citep{2022STEP}.
 Therefore, it is difficult for STGNNs to scale to long-term historical traffic data, let alone predict long-term future traffic conditions.
-In fact, most existing works focus on short-term traffic prediction, \eg predicting future 12 time steps~(1 hour in commonly used datasets).
+In fact, most existing works focus on short-term traffic prediction, e.g., predicting future 12 time steps~(1 h in commonly used datasets).
 Such an inability to make long-term traffic forecasting limits the practicality of these models.